About

 - Life thriving (insects surviving in environments that would kill most things)

-Macro photography turns these everyday surfaces into something abstract, calming, and oddly beautiful.
+Photography turns these everyday surfaces into something abstract, calming, and oddly beautiful.
 A rock becomes a landscape.
 Bark becomes architecture.
 A beetle becomes a tank.

 What I'm Drawn To